News & Blog

 Profiled with Alcoa, Amazon and Goodyear Excerpt from “Making the World Work Better” Predictive models are also emerging as powerful tools to anticipate breakage.
 Manufacturers dole out tens of billions of dollars in warranty payments a year.[i][i]
 Knowing when and how a product will fail would not only save money but also improve the safety […]

-Management was one of the elements that recently led Forbes magazine to name VEXTEC (see sidebar) the most promising company in America.
+Management was one of the elements that recently led Forbes magazine to name VEXTEC (see sidebar) the most promising company in America and for Vanderbilt Engineering magazine to publish a profile on the founders.

 Brentwood, TN, October 7, 2010 – The U.S. Army announced the awarding of its Extended Support Program contract to VEXTEC Corporation to evaluate the viability of a “cold spray” repair process technology for critical helicopter components.

 U.S. Patent Office confirms company’s powerful simulation technology remains unrivalled in its ability to predict long term durability and costs.
-Brentwood, TN, January 6, 2010 – The U.S. Patent & Trademark Office recently awarded VEXTEC Corporation its third patent protecting the intellectual property upon which the company’s Virtual Life Technology is built.
+Brentwood, TN, January 6, 2010 – The U.S. Patent & Trademark Office recently awarded VEXTEC its third patent protecting the intellectual property upon which the company’s Virtual Life Management® (VLM®) technology is built.
+Patent No. […]

 Greener designs, improved fuel consumption, and reduced operating costs are among the long-term targets of firm’s predictive technology.
 Brentwood, TN, July 1, 2009 – Soaring operating costs, driven by fuel price surges and ballooning maintenance budgets for older fleets, are problems the Air Force knows all too well.
 But they are determined to find innovative ways […]